Johannine epistles: Epistles

 The First Epistle of John stands out from the others due to its form, but they are united by language, style, contents, themes, and worldview.
-The Second and Third Epistles of John are composed as regular Greco-Roman letters, with greetings and endings, while the First Epistle of John lacks such characteristic markings and instead resembles a sermon or an exhoratory speech.
+The Second and Third Epistles of John are composed as regular Greco-Roman letters, with greetings and endings, while the First Epistle of John lacks such characteristic markings and instead resembles a sermon or an exhortatory speech.
 Despite these differences, most scholars consider the personal and warm tone, the fact that the author discusses a certain problem, and the wish to bridge distance, to connect it with regular letter composition, granting that it was meant for a larger audience.
 While the First Epistle of John is the longest of all the catholic letters, the Second and Third Epistles are the shortest of all New Testament books.

 The Johannine Epistles, especially the First, usually belong to a Koine Greek learner's first reading and study.